 - salt and pepper to taste

-Mix the mayonnaise, yogurt and curry powder together, if needed add a splash of boiling water to thin the sauce.
+Mix the mayonnaise, yogurt and curry powder together, If needed, add a splash of boiling water to thin the sauce to the consistency of double cream.

 Stir in the chicken, chutney, and apricots (if using).
 Season to taste with salt and pepper.

 Serve on a bed of lettuce garnished with the flaked almonds and herbs.

 - For an even lower fat dish, use light mayonnaise, or homemade milk kefir.

 - Regular curry powder is perfect for this dish.
 Adjust the quantities to your own heat tolerance.

 - For mellower flavours, briefly toast the curry powder in a dry frying pan until the aromas are released.

 - Don't serve healthy Coronation chicken straight from the fridge, allow it o come to room temperature first

 - Make it vegetarian by using chickpeas in place of the chicken.